maercu/ciscosupportexamples/xml_processing/README.md

 ![Diff](out_diff.png)

-Such behaviour may brake our scripts - For example this would work in the first case, but would fail with an AttributeError in the second case:
+Such behaviour may break our scripts - For example this would work in the first case, but would fail with an AttributeError in the second case:

 ```python
 # print interface name and oper state for all interfaces